 This is a high standard of cookery.
 The flavours dance, there is sweetness, sourness and a background level of spice which is judged perfectly.

-- I think some of the skill needed may be beyond me, but The Little Viet Cookbook is due out next month, priced at £16.95.
+- Some of the skill needed may be beyond me, but The Little Viet Cookbook is out now.
 Signed copies are available from the restaurant.

 - 5 Course Supperclub: £50 pp. Wine £30.